Zackiss/Mending/Readme.md

 2. _times (integer)_:
    The times this function calling is affected. (if affected forever, set times to _-1_)
 3. _license (any)_:
-   Used to identify whether the modification is valid and distinguish between different overwrite events.
+   Used to identify whether the modification is valid and distinguish between different mending events.
 4. _func (function)_:
    Mending function, used for overwriting.